-In this post, Benefit Strategies Inc. in Edmonton Alberta takes a look at some troubling statistics about how Canadians feel about the state of the public pension plan in Canada.
+In this post, Benefit Strategies Inc. in Edmonton Alberta takes a look at how Canadians feel about retirement and some troubling statistics about the state of the public pension plan in Canada.

 - The belief that Canadian pension plans will cease to exist at the point of retirement is shared by as much as 21% of today’s working age Canadians, according to an HSBC report entitled The Future of Retirement: Shifting Sands.